Fuad-a11F/chat_front/README.md

-# THis is a simple chat application.
+# This is a simple chat application.

 This app can be used for communication with friend.
 You can send text and voice messages, pictures.